 Individuals who could be Satoshi Nakamoto

 Nothing could be more interesting than the suspects involved in this mystery, so here are some of the top names that have been thrown around:

 1. Gavin Andresen

-Gavin was the biggest name after Satoshi to be associated with the Bitcoin name, having been the developer that Satoshi handed over control of the public source code repository to, as well as the last known contact from him.
-Some historians believe that he fits the profile of Satoshi, and has been writing from the pseudonym to distance himself from being held responsible for Bitcoin.
+Gavin was the biggest name after Satoshi to be associated with the Bitcoin name, having been the developer whom Satoshi handed over control of the public source code repository, as well as the last known contact from him.
+Some historians believe that he fits the profile of Satoshi, and has been writing from a pseudonym to distance himself from being held responsible for Bitcoin.

 However, Gavin has never stepped forward himself to lay claim to the title, and in 2016 was even briefly supporting Craig Wright’s Satoshi claim.

 Hal Finney is one of the most prominent suspects in the Bitcoin story; a computer scientist who graduated from Caltech, he worked on computer games where he would have been exposed to the idea of digital currencies used inside of these games.
 He was a prominent cryptography activist and created the first proof of work system before Bitcoin.
 He has publicly spoken out against centralization.

 Perhaps the strongest evidence is the fact that Hal Finney was the very first person to reply to Satoshi’s mailing list announcing Bitcoin, as well as the first recipient of a Bitcoin transaction - although it would seem unlikely that Satoshi Nakamoto would place such an obvious trail of breadcrumbs leading to Hal Finney, it could also have been a simple way to just distance himself from the responsibility of becoming a cult personality behind Bitcoin (which Satoshi has spoken out against).